Ben Gibbard: Personal life

-Gibbard became engaged to actress and musician Zooey Deschanel in 2008 and married in September 2009 near Seattle.
+Gibbard became engaged to actress and musician Zooey Deschanel in 2008 and they married in September 2009 near Seattle.
 They announced their separation on November 1, 2011, with Deschanel filing for divorce on December 27, citing irreconcilable differences.
 The divorce was finalized on December 12, 2012.
-Gibbard later married photographer and tour manager Rachel Demy on October 21, 2016 in Seattle.
+Gibbard later married photographer and tour manager Rachel Demy on October 21, 2016, in Seattle.
+The couple separated in 2023.

-In a 2003 interview, Gibbard stated that while he had previously been a vegan, he recently became a pescetarian.
+In a 2003 interview, Gibbard stated that while he had previously been a vegan, he had recently become a pescetarian.
 He reportedly gave up alcohol in 2008 and began running marathons.
 He ran his first trail ultramarathon in 2013 and has since completed several each year.
+On June 2, 2025, he completed the 100-mile Western States Endurance Run.

 Gibbard is a lapsed Catholic who now identifies as agnostic: "I don't want to falsely believe in something solely so I can jump to the front of the line for whatever this awesome place is we go after we die. [...]
 The vastness of that idea is so beyond my comprehension that I feel like if there was a God, then that God would accept me saying I'm not able to believe because it's so outside of my ability to understand it.
 I understand that's where faith comes into play."

 Gibbard has been a fan of the MLB's Seattle Mariners since the age of five and has thrown the first pitch at two Mariners games.
 When the Mariners traded Ichiro Suzuki to the New York Yankees in 2012, Gibbard honored him by writing and releasing the song "Ichiro's Theme".
 Gibbard's handwritten lyrics for the song are currently in the archive of the National Baseball Hall of Fame and Museum in Cooperstown, New York.
+In 2024, Gibbard performed the national anthem at the Mariners' Opening Day game at T-Mobile Park.